The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Periodogram analysis

 In this section, we perform the period search in an iterative way.
-The procedure is as follows.
-We first compute at which frequencies the two maximum peak of the spectral windows are attained (besides the peak in $\omega = 0$ and denote them by $\omega_{S_1}$ and $\omega_{S_2}$.
+We follow a standard planet search algorithm.
+We first compute at which frequencies the two maximum peaks of the spectral windows are attained (besides the peak in $\omega = 0$) and denote them by $\omega_{S_1}$ and $\omega_{S_2}$.
 Here, $\omega_{S_1} = 1.0027$ and $\omega_{S_2} = 0.999$ cycles/day.

-The planet count is initialised at 0.
-We compute the generalised Lomb-Scargle periodogram, and search at which frequency its maximum is attained $\omega_0$.
-We then fit a Keplerian signal initialised at $\omega_0$, but depending on the value of $\omega_0$, we might choose to fit $\omega_0- \omega_{S_i}$ instead, where $i=1,2$.
-We then add one to the planet count and compute the periodogram of the residuals, search the frequency corresponding to the maximum, $\omega_1$ the maximum peak, then fit two Keplerian functions initialised at $\omega_0$ and $\omega_1$, and so on until a non significant signal is found.
+The planet count is initialized at 0.
+We compute the generalized Lomb-Scargle periodogram, and we search at which frequency its maximum is attained $\omega_0$.
+We then fit a Keplerian signal initialized at $\omega_0$, but depending on the value of $\omega_0$, we might choose to fit $\omega_0- \omega_{S_i}$ instead, where $i=1,2$.
+We then add one to the planet count and compute the periodogram of the residuals.
+The frequency of the maximum peak is denoted by $\omega_1$; we then fit two Keplerian functions initialized at $\omega_0$ and $\omega_1$, compute the periodogram of the residuals, and so on until a non significant signal is found.

-In Fig.~\ref{fig:periodograms} we represent the subsequent periodograms, on a period range spanning from 0 to 1.5 cycles/day; computed iteratively.
-The periods selected at each iterations are marked in red, and their the false alarm probability corresponding to their peaks is given.
-It might happen that the maximum of the periodogram occurs at a period near 1 day, in which case the corresponding period is highlighted by a yellow vertical line.
-Since in each occurrence of this situations, there are peaks at longer period which are aliases of these ones, the peaks at longer periods are preferred.
+In Fig.~\ref{fig:periodograms} we represent the subsequent periodograms, on a period range spanning from 0 to 1.5 cycles/day, which were computed iteratively.
+The periods selected at each iteration are marked in red, and their false alarm probability corresponding to their peaks is given.
+It might happen that the maximum of the periodogram occurs at a period near 1 day, in which case the corresponding period is highlighted by a vertical yellow line.
+Since in each occurrence of this situation, there are peaks at a longer period which are aliases of these ones, the peaks at longer periods are preferred.

-Overall, we find the same results as the $\ell_1$ periodogram, except that after the removal of the signals that are robust to noise models, there remains a significant peak at 0.99 days.
+Overall, the periodogram results are similar to those of the $\ell_1$ periodogram, the most striking difference being that in the classical approach, the 7.95 d-signal does not appear, while the 17.4 d-signal has a stronger significance. \ch{Furthermore, the 1.84/2.17 candidate does not appear. } In the classical approach, the 7.95 d-signal is absorbed in the Keplerian fit initialized at 17.4 d.
+When performing the iterative search with sinusoids only, the 7.95 d-signal appears at the fifth iteration.
+The decreased significance of the 17.4 d-period in the $\ell_1$ periodogram compared to the classical periodogram stems from accounting for correlated noises in the $\ell_1$ periodogram.
+As discussed in Section~\ref{app:cv_discuss}, the signals with a period greater than the time-scale of the noise see their significance decrease with respect to a white noise model.